dotnet/designs/proposed/runtime-binding.md

 ### RollForward

-`RollForward` specifies the roll-forward policy for an application, either as a fallback in case a specific version
+`RollForward` specifies the roll-forward policy for an application, either as a fallback to accomodate missing a specific runtime version or as a directive to use a later version.

 `RollForward` can have the following values:

 * `LatestPatch` -- Roll forward to the highest patch verison.
 This disables minor version roll forward.
 * `Minor` -- Roll forward to the lowest higher minor verison, if requested minor version is missing.
 If the requested minor version is present, then the `LatestPatch` policy is used.
 * `Major` -- Roll forward to lowest higher major version, and lowest minor version, if requested major version is missing.
 If the requested major version is present, then the `Minor` policy is used.
 * `LatestMinor` -- Roll forward to latest minor version, even if requested minor version is present.
-Intended for COM hosting scenario.
 * `LatestMajor` -- Roll forward to latest major and highest minor version, even if requested major is present.
-Intended for COM hosting scenario.
 * `Disable` -- Do not roll forward.
 Only bind to specified version.
 This policy is not recommended for general use since it disable the ability to roll-forward to the latest patches.
 It is only recommended for testing.

 `Minor` is the default setting.
 See **Configuration Precedence** for more information.

+Note: `LatestMinor` and `LatestMajor` are intended for component hosting scenarios, for both managed and native hosts (for example, managed COM components).

 `RollForward` can be set in the following ways: